Eastern Namibia - a savannah with acacias and wild animals

 Grootfontein – In the Land of the Meteorite

-After breakfast in Windhoek, we head north to Grootfontein – a true oasis amidst Namibia's wilderness, located about 450 km from the capital.
+After breakfast in Windhoek, we head north to Grootfontein - a true oasis amidst the wilderness of Namibia, situated about 450 km from the capital.

-We settle in at Roy’s Rest Camp, an exceptional place where nature surrounds us every moment.
-The afternoon is for relaxing by the pool and observing antelopes roaming freely around the camp.
+We settle into Roy's Rest Camp, an extraordinary place where nature surrounds us at every moment.
+The afternoon is for relaxing by the pool and watching the freely roaming antelopes around the camp.

-In the evening, a delicious dinner awaits us at the camp restaurant, followed by a meeting with the local bushbabies – nocturnal creatures that will appear around the trees in search of fruits and insects.
-With their large eyes and agile leaps, these creatures add another dose of magic to the experience.
-We fall asleep under the open sky, feeling the pulse of Africa close to us, ready for the next day of our adventure.
+In the evening, we're in for a delicious dinner at the camp's restaurant, followed by an encounter with the local bushbabies - nocturnal creatures that will appear by the trees looking for fruit and insects.
+With their large eyes and agile leaps, these little animals add another dose of magic to the experience.
+We fall asleep under the open sky, feeling the pulse of Africa very close to us and ready for the next day of our adventure.

 Day 4